DBHealthTech/site/content/free-assessment.md

 organization name,
 address,
 your contact information,
-description of your organization’s challenge(s).
+and description of your organization’s challenge(s).

-We will schedule a call with you and key staff to review your current pain points and objectives.
-After our meeting, we will provide a document with a high level summary of our findings.
+We will schedule a call with you and your key staff to review current pain points and objectives.
+After our meeting, we will provide a document with a high level summary of our findings and how we may be able to assist going forward.